linode/ansible_linode/docs/nodebalancer.rst

     ]

-  A list of configs applied to the NodeBalancer.

 nodes (always, list):

+A list of all nodes associated with the NodeBalancer.

+Sample Response:

 .. code-block:: JSON

     [
      {
       "address": "xxx.xxx.xxx.xx:80",
       "config_id": "xxxxxx",